 - Teams Chat and Channel: Block sensitive information from being shared in the chat or channel

-- Windows 10 Devices: Audit or restrict copying a sensitive item to a removeable USB device
+- Windows 10, Windows 11, and macOS (Catalina 10.15 and higher) Devices: Audit or restrict copying a sensitive item to a removeable USB device

 - Office Apps: Show a popup notifying the user that they are engaging in a risky behavior and block or block but allow override.

 - On-premises file shares: move the file from where it is stored to a quarantine folder

 The conditions and the actions to take are defined in an object called a Rule.

 After you create a DLP policy in the Compliance Center, it's stored in a central policy store, and then synced to the various content sources, including:

 - Exchange Online, and from there to Outlook on the web and Outlook.